Kalevits/Garden-monitor/README.md

 # Garden-monitor

-Tämä on vielä puolivalmis ja lisää osia lisätään sitä mukaa kuin niitä saadaan valmiiksi.
+This is still under construction and that's why this is updated all the time.

-Tämä järjestelmä lukee lämpötila- ja kosteusarvoja puutarhasta ja tallentaa tiedot tietokantaan sekä lähettää tiedot ThingSpeakiin.
-Järjestelmällä voi myös etäohjata puutarhan toimintoja, kuten kastelua.
+This system reads garden temperature and moisture contents and saves data to MySQL-database and sends information to ThiongSpeak.
+This also allows to controll different functions like irrigation.

-Tiedostojen selitys:
+File explanations:
-- Puutarhan seurantajärjestelmä.pdf: Yleinen kuvaus
+- Puutarhan seurantajärjestelmä.pdf: General description
-- mqtt_get_broker_data_main.py: Python ohjelma, joka lukee NodeMCU-yksiköiden lähettämän datan Mosquitto-brokerilta.
+- mqtt_get_broker_data_main.py: Python program, that reads the data that NodeMCU-units have sent to Mosquitto-broker.
-- mqtt_save_broker_values_to_db.py: Python moduli, joka tallentaa arvot MySQL-kantaan. mqtt_get_broker_data_main.py käyttää tätä.
+- mqtt_save_broker_values_to_db.py: Python module, which saves values to MySQL-database. mqtt_get_broker_data_main.py uses this.
-- mqtt_send_garden_data.py: Python moduli, joka lähettää arvot ThingSpeakiin. mqtt_get_broker_data_main.py käyttää tätä.
+- mqtt_send_garden_data.py: Python module, which sends values to ThingSpeak. mqtt_get_broker_data_main.py uses this.
-- sketch_may23a_mqtt_deep_sleep_omaserveri.ino: NodeMCU-Arduino -ohjelma, joka lukee tiedot mittausantureilta ja lähettää ne brokerille.
+- sketch_may23a_mqtt_deep_sleep_omaserveri.ino: NodeMCU-Arduino -program, which reads data from sensors and sends them to broker.
-- puutarhagraafit.cgi: Python-moduli, joka näyttää mittaustulokset CanvasJS-kuvaajina.
-Kuvausväliksi voi valita 1-16 viikkoa.
+- puutarhagraafit.cgi: Python-program, that shows results as CanvasJS-graphs.
+Timespan of selection can be 1-16 weeks.